stefaniedev/freecodecamp-coursework/front-end-development-certification/1-html5-and-css.md

 Add an h2 tag that says "CatPhotoApp" to create a second HTML element below your "Hello World" h1 element.

-+Create an h2 element.
++ Create an h2 element.
-+Make sure your h2 element has a closing tag.
++ Make sure your h2 element has a closing tag.
-+Your h2 element should have the text "CatPhotoApp".
++ Your h2 element should have the text "CatPhotoApp".
-+Your h1 element should have the text "Hello World".
++ Your h1 element should have the text "Hello World".

 ```<h1>Hello World</h1>
 <h2>CatPhotoApp</h2>